willcl-ark/lnd_grpc/README.md

 3. Initialize a new wallet `rpc.init_wallet()`
 4. Recreate the connection stub using wallet's admin.macaroon: `rpc.connect_macaroon()`

-These steps have been combined into a helper function which does not exist in the lnd gRPC, called 'initialize', which means you can simply run one function, passing the arguments required for that combination of functions to it.
+These 4 steps have been combined into a helper function which does not exist in the lnd gRPC, called 'initialize', which you can simply run passing it the arguments required for those 4 functions to it.
 E.g.:

 ```python
 rpc.initialize(aezeed_passphrase:str = 'xxxxx',